portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.3.0.1

+This is a patch update with the following fix

+* PWX-5115 - Fix `nodes` option in [docker inline volume create](https://docs.portworx.com/scheduler/docker/volume-plugin.html#replicaset) and supply nodes value as semicolon separated values

 ## 1.3.0

-Upgrade Note 1: Upgrade to 1.3 requires a node restart in non-k8s environments.
+*Upgrade Note 1*: Upgrade to 1.3 requires a node restart in non-k8s environments.
 In k8s environments, the cluster does a rolling upgrade

-Upgrade Note 2: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes
+*Upgrade Note 2*: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes

-Upgrade Note 3: Container information parsing code has been disabled and hence the PX-Lighthouse up to 1.1.7 version will not show the container information page.
+*Upgrade Note 3*: Container information parsing code has been disabled and hence the PX-Lighthouse up to 1.1.7 version will not show the container information page.
 This feature will be back in future releases and with the new lighthouse

 ### Feature updates and noteworthy changes